 The GWP indicators reported in this study exclude land use change impacts since manufacturing, use, and disposal of SPF products do not have a significant impact on land use, as it does not consume any agricultural products or chemicals that have a direct impact on land use.

-Results reported are per functional unit.
+The results are reported per functional units.